jhb300/beta-vae-demo/README.md

 # Disentangled Variational Autoencoder demo

 A demonstration of the capabilities of beta-VAE to disentangle data-generative factors.
-This demonstration provides a pre-trained disentangled VAE model and an interface that allows a user to alter the latent variables intuitively in order to generate handwritten digits according based on human-interpretable data-generative factors.
+This demonstration provides a pre-trained disentangled VAE model and an interface that allows a user to alter the latent variables intuitively in order to generate handwritten digits according based on human-interpretable data-generative factors.<br>
+The demo is based on JointVAE, a Variational Autoencoder that has both continuous and discrete latent variables (cf. Dupont, 2018).

 ## Getting Started